anay-iitg/ML-Recruitment-Anay-/README.md

 # ML-Recruitment-Anay-
 Contains the required documents for the tasks

+**You can just read the jupyter nb, it has everything in a structured way**

 - It has a jupyter nb which contains my journey, challenges I faced, solutions and explanantions
 - It also has a pdf document which contains the same thing.
 Reading the jupyter nb is preffered cause it is more structured and more readable